-1. How does the nursery know if children need extra help and what should I do if I think my child may have special educational needs?
+1. How does the pre-school/ nursery know if children need extra help and what should I do if I think my child has special educational needs?

 All staff at Claverham Day Nursery hold appropriate childcare qualifications and have a good sound knowledge of child development.
 Your child will be allocated a keyworker who they are able to build up a good relationship with.
 Through this system we pride ourselves on our strong parent partnership and find that we are able to talk freely with our parents about any concerns they may have regarding their child’s development.
 We use a Learning Journey to collate evidence about your child’s time with us at nursery.
 We will observe your child’s activities and, through these observations, staff are able to build up a picture of your child’s interests and needs.

-2. How will nursery staff support my child?
+2. How will the pre-school/ nursery support my child with special educational needs?

 You will work closely with your child’s keyworker who will be supported by the Special Educational Needs Coordinator (SENCO) to ensure that your child’s needs are being fully met.
 Your child will have their own Setting Support Plan (SSP) or an Educational, Health and Care Plan (EHCP), depending on their specific needs.
 Regular progress meetings and transition meetings are held to review your child’s progress and next steps are discussed with parents, keyworkers and SENCO.
 We work alongside other professionals and jointly agree targets for the SSP.